KutalVolkan/conversational-agent-garak/README.md

 - **Configure Your API Key**

-  Create a `.env` file in the backend directory and add your OpenAI key:
+  Create a `.env` file in the base directory and add your OpenAI key:

   ```env
   OPENAI_API_KEY=sk-...